ShenduoZhang/shenduo.icu/courses.md

   toc: true
 ---

-This page contains parts of my notes in my study.
+This page contains the math class I've taken and my notes as well as cheatsheets I made for review.
+Although all of the classes' exams are closed book in my school, I found it helpful to do a summary review and make a cheatsheet.
 Basically all of them are hand-writen digital notes.
 I tried and found it hard to keep my brain working while taking tex notes.
 I never enjoyed any reputation of good caligraphy.
 Be prepared when you read it.

+- FOR NOTES

-Majority of the notes are taken using *OneNote*, which is a free cross-platform(`Windows`, `macOS`, `iOS`, `Andriod`, `web`) note taking software developed by Microsoft.
+  Majority of the notes are taken using *OneNote*, which is a free cross-platform(`Windows`, `macOS`, `iOS`, `Andriod`, `web`) note taking software developed by `Microsoft`.

   - If you are outside China, you can access my notes by clicking the link [OneDrive] in each post.
   - If you are inside China, you can not access my notes by the link due to the internet restriction the government imposed on OneDrive.
 You can try following things,
     1. **(RECOMMENDED)** Find yourself a way to get over the restriction.
     2. Email me for the notes you are interested.
 Please specify who you are, what you are interested and your microsoft account in your email.
 I can give you access via email links.
 If I'm not replying, please email again.
     3. **(NOT RECOMMENDED)** Find me in person.

   Those notes are accessible anytime anywhere on any devices, which means it can serve as a handbook for your study.
 I did find myself forgetting things I've learned quite often, but I never found Microsoft did.

+- FOR CHEATSHEET

-And there are also some cheatsheets I made for reviewing, which will be helpful if you are going to take the same class or you prefer some elementary knowledge summary.
+  And there are also some cheatsheets I made for reviewing, which will be helpful if you are going to take the same class, or you prefer some elementary knowledge summary.
 They are usually in pictures format with the source file being created by a cross-platform(`Windows`, `iOS`, `Andriod`) app *Concepts*.
 You can download the picture format to read or download the Concepts version to edit.
+Hope you find it helpful!

 # Advanced classes in probability and statistics